Preface

 About the PDF format

-Portable Document Format (PDF) files are self-contained, explicitely-designed documents; they do not require fonts, images or other external files to distribute.
+Portable Document Format (PDF) files are self-contained and pack whatever assets they need to display as designed.
+That is so say they do not require fonts, images or other external files to distribute.
 It all gets bundled in one neat package that's cross-platform and cross-device compatible, making it an attractive solution when the goal is to display a document exactly as it was originally designed.

 The format has been around since the early 90s.
 In 2007, Adobe placed it in the hands of the International Organization for Standardization (ISO).